zahaibalig/huldra/README.md

 If `assetsStorageType` is `local`, `REACT_APP_general` -> `caseOrder` -> `cases` in `config.json` must be populated with the list of case foldernames.

-As the cases are fetched at the beginning of the survey, if you change the value of these parameters, you need to go to the home page and restart the survey from scratch.
+As the cases are fetched at the beginning of the survey, if you change the value of these parameters, you need to go to the home page and restart the survey from scratch by clicking the "Get participant ID" button.

 In either storage type, the assets have to adhere to the following folder structure and naming convention.